stormchaserroleplaying/heroesinthestorm/TheBasics/TheCoreSystem/RollingtheDice/index.md

 The most common result is **4**: full success.
 This means that your character will tend to succeed. *Heroes in the Storm* is a game about heroic characters on epic adventures.
 The dice mechanic reinforces this by making full success crop up again and again.

 To create a dice pool for a roll, you'll use a **trait** (like your **Skulk** or your **Prowess** or your party’s Tier) and take dice equal to its **rating**.
-You'll usually end up with one to four dice.
+You'll usually end up with one to five dice.
 Even one die is pretty good in this game; a 50% chance of success.
 The most common traits you'll use are the **action ratings** of the player characters.
 A player might roll dice for their **Skirmish** action rating when they fight an enemy, for example.

 There are four types of rolls that you'll use most often in the game:
 * **Action Roll.** When a PC attempts an action that’s dangerous or troublesome, you make an action roll to find out how it goes.
 Action rolls and their effects and consequences drive most of the game.